-Outcome 4 Ingressed 4.1 Concern and partner 4.1.1 Conduct training workshops for Consorn staff Outcome 4.
-Increased capacity of Concern and partner staff to facilitate and implement effective programmes for the poor especially women.
-4.1.
-Concern and partner staff are trained to implement development initiatives for the poor especially women.
-4.1.1.Conduct training workshops for Concern staff and partners in targeting (including the graduation model); gender equality; nutrition and advocacy.
-4.1.2.Conduct exchange visits to other programme areas that focus on women empowerment such as RAIN.
-4.1.3.Develop networks/collaboration with other strategic partners (e.g. WfC, UNZA-Dept of Gender Studies, NGOCC, Promundo,) in areas such as gender equality and advocacy.
+Outcome 4.
+Increased 4.1.
+Concern and partner staff are trained to 4.1.1.
+Conduct training workshops for Concern staff capacity of Concern and partner staff to facilitate and implement effective programmes for the poor especially women. implement development initiatives for the poor especially women. and partners in targeting (including the graduation model); gender equality; nutrition and advocacy.
+4.1.2.
+Conduct exchange visits to other programme areas that focus on women empowerment such as RAIN.
+4.1.3.
+Develop networks/collaboration with other strategic partners (e.g. WfC, UNZA-Dept of Gender Studies, NGOCC, Promundo,) in areas such as gender equality and advocacy.
 Outcome 5: Women are empowered to have access to and control 5.1.
-Women have acquired leadership skills 5.1.1.Leadership/entrepreneurship training for women and girls.
+Women have acquired leadership skills 5.1.1.
+Leadership/entrepreneurship training for women and girls.
 CTIVES over resources within the household and in the wider community 5.2.
 Community leaders, men and women and men in the community are aware of gender inequalities 5.2.1.
 Advocacy/awareness raising with community leaders for women's control over resources through community meetings.
 5.2.2.
 Advocacy/awareness raising for more involvement of women in community structures through community meetings and use of drama 5.2.3.
 Awareness raising on gender equality laws with community leaders 5.2.4.
 Community level gender sensitization for men and women INEQUALITY OBJECTIVES Outcome 6: Increased participation of women in the community, area and District level coordinating structures 6.1.
 Increased awareness creation and advocacy on women's participation at the community level 6.1.1.
-Organize gender equality and sensitization with community and government institutions on women's role in decision making structures = 6.2.
-Community leaders and government institutions have positive attitudes towards women's roles in public affairs 6.2.1.Translation of key Government laws into local language (Constitution, Anti-GBV act, Gender policy and LG Acts) 6.2.2.Lobby and advocate for increment of women in leadership positions at community and district structures such as DDMC, DDCC, WDC, DAC etc. 6.2.3.Facilitate linkages to relevant government departments, institutions, CSO and traditional structures that promote women's participation in decision making (possibly through existing platform for stakeholders?).
-RISKS AND VULNERABILITY OBJECTIVES Outcome 7: Increased capacity of communities, district structure (government, BRE authorities and CSOs) to manage hazards 7.1 District and community level structures have developed and implementing DRR plans 7.2 Partners with skills to mainstream HIV and AIDS 7.3 Improved access to services by extreme poor especially women 7.4 Targeted communities have increased knowledge on HIV and 7.1.1 Training community and district structures on DRR and NRM 7.1.2 Conduct awareness meetings/workshops on policies and Acts NRM (at community and district and provincial level) 7.2.1 Train government, partners, traditional and community structures in addressing issues of HIV and AIDS 7.3.1 Through DATF and DDCC, facilitate meetings to influence increased HIV and AIDS service delivery in remote places 7.4.1 Conducting HIV and AIDS prevention awareness meetings in communities and schools.
-7.4.2 Support VCT activities (community RIS AIDS prevention and mitigation mobilization to encourage testing) and work with key stakeholders who provide essential services
+Organize gender equality and sensitization with community and government institutions on women's role in decision making structures Outrome 7: Increased 6.2.
+Community leaders and government institutions have positive attitudes towards women's roles in public affairs 6.2.1.
+Translation of key Government laws into local language (Constitution, Anti-GBV act, Gender policy and LG Acts) 6.2.2.
+Lobby and advocate for increment of women in leadership positions at community and district structures such as DDMC, DDCC, WDC, DAC etc. 6.2.3.
+Facilitate linkages to relevant government departments, institutions, CSO and traditional structures that promote women's participation in decision making (possibly through existing platform for stakeholders?).
+7.1.1 Training community and district structures RISKS AND VULNERABILITY OBJECTIVES Outcome 7: Increased capacity of communities, district structure (government, BRE authorities and CSOs) to manage hazards 7.1 District and community level structures have developed and implementing DRR plans 7.2 Partners with skills to mainstream HIV and AIDS 7.1.1 Training community and district structures on DRR and NRM 7.1.2 Conduct awareness meetings/workshops on policies and Acts NRM (at community and district and provincial level) 7.2.1 Train government, partners, traditional and community structures in addressing issues of HIV and AIDS RISKS AND VULNER 7.3 Improved access to services by extreme poor especially women 7.4 Targeted communities have increased knowledge on HIV and AIDS prevention and 7.3.1 Through DATF and DDCC, facilitate meetings to influence increased HIV and AIDS service delivery in remote places 7.4.1 Conducting HIV and AIDS prevention awareness meetings in communities and schools.
+7.4.2 Support VCT activities (community mobilization to encourage testing) and work with mitigation key stakeholders who provide essential services